mgalland/docker-for-teaching/README.md

 Docker images are automatically tested and built on Docker Hub.

-All Docker images ready to use are available at the [Dockerhub master-gls repository](https://hub.docker.com/repository/docker/mgalland/master-gls/general).
+All Docker images ready to use are available at the [Dockerhub docker-for-teaching repository](https://hub.docker.com/repository/docker/mgalland/docker-for-teaching/general).

 Docker containers can be run.
 For domain-specific instructions, see the instructions below.